What Are Pepitas, and What Can You Do with Them?

 If all pepitas are pumpkin seeds, does that mean that all pumpkin seeds are pepitas?

-Many people use the words pepitas and pumpkin seeds interchangeably, but are they actually the same thing?
-As it turns out, there is a difference between the two: pepita isn’t just the cool way to say pumpkin seed (even though, it does sound pretty cool).
+Many people use the words pepitas and pumpkin seeds interchangeably, but are they the same thing?
+As it turns out, there’s a difference between the two.
+Even though it does sound pretty cool, “pepita” isn’t just a cool way to say “pumpkin seed.”

 Pepitas and pumpkin seeds are actually two different things.
 (And they aren’t hulled pumpkin seeds, either!)
-A pepita is harvested from specific hull-less pumpkin varieties, known as Styrian or Oil Seed pumpkins.
-They even have hip names like Lady Godiva, Naked Bear, and Kakai Hulless Pumpkin.
+A pepita is harvested from specific hulless pumpkin varieties, known as Styrian or Oil Seed pumpkins.
+They even have hip names like Lady Godiva, Naked Bear and Kakai Hulless Pumpkin.
 Any other variety of pumpkin produces a hulled seed that’s slightly fibrous and less tender.

-You can certainly substitute one for the other, but there is a rule: you can always substitute pepitas for pumpkin seeds, but it’s best to only substitute pumpkin seeds for recipes that call for pepitas as a garnish.
-So, you wouldn’t want to use pumpkin seeds to make this cilantro-pepita pesto recipe, but you could totally use them as a garnish for this slow cooker sweet potato soup recipe.
+You can certainly substitute one for the other, but there is a rule: You can always substitute pepitas for pumpkin seeds, but it’s best to only substitute pumpkin seeds for recipes that call for pepitas as a garnish.
+For example, you could use them as a garnish for this Slow Cooker Sweet Potato Soup.

-- Roast them and eat them as a healthy snack, like this Mocha Pumpkin Seeds recipe.
+- Roast them and eat them as a healthy snack.
+You can add flavor like in this Mocha Pumpkin Seeds recipe.

 - Add a handful to your favorite rice recipe, or mix them in with nutty quinoa.

-- Season ’em up however you like (we love this Taco Pumpkin Seeds recipe) and use them as a salad topper to add crunch without adding bready croutons.
+- Season ’em up however you like and use them as a salad topper to add crunch without adding bready croutons.

-- Use them as a coating for oven fried chicken.
+- Use them as a coating for oven baked chicken.